AbdelrhmanBassiouny/ripple_down_rules/doc/intro.md

 This class has four main methods that you will mostly use:

-- `fit`: This method is used to fit the rules to the data.
+- {py:func}`ripple_down_rules.rdr.RippleDownRules.fit`: This method is used to fit the rules to the data.
 It takes a list of `CaseQuery` objects that contain the data cases and their targets, and it will prompt the user to add rules when a case is misclassified or not classified at all.
-- `fit_case`: This method is used to fit a single case to the rules.
+- {py:func}`ripple_down_rules.rdr.RippleDownRules.fit_case`: This method is used to fit a single case to the rules.
-- `classify`: This method is used to classify a data case.
+- {py:func}`ripple_down_rules.rdr.RippleDownRules.classify`: This method is used to classify a data case.
 It takes a data case (any python object) and returns the predicted target.
-- `save`: This method is used to save the rules to a file.
+- {py:func}`ripple_down_rules.rdr.RippleDownRules.save`: This method is used to save the rules to a file.
 It will save the rules as a python module that can be imported in your project.
 In addition, it will save the rules as a JSON file with some metadata about the rules.
-- `load`: This method is used to load the rules from a file.
+- {py:func}`ripple_down_rules.rdr.RippleDownRules.load`: This method is used to load the rules from a file.
 It will load the rules from a JSON file and then update the rules from the python module (which is important in case the user manually edited the rules in the python module).

 ### SingleClassRDR